Join Our Wedding Celebration

 Dress Code

-Summer wedding attire.
+Summer wedding formal.
 Our venue is set on grass, and evenings can feel a bit cool, we suggest bringing a shawl or light layer to stay comfortable!

 Where to stay

 The wedding venue (Ktima Laas) is a 30min drive from the city centre.
-We will arrange some buses from the city centre to the venue and back and share the address of the pick-up point closer to the wedding date.
+We will arrange some buses from Syntagma Square to the venue and back, and share the address of the pick-up point closer to the wedding date.
 Taxis and Ubers are also very common and relatively inexpensive.

 Athens Map